Skip to content

 Whenever we review, change or create a policy, service, procedure or strategy we aim to pay due regard to our duties under the Equality Act.
-Equality Impact Assessments or EIAs, are the way we assess whether our services or policies will have a positive or negative impact on different groups and what we can do to ensure we will not discriminate.
+Equality Assessments or EAs, are the way we assess whether our services or policies will have a positive or negative impact on different groups and what we can do to ensure we will not discriminate.

-In the process of doing an assessment we look at data about who lives in the borough and what their needs are and whether they can access the services we are offering.
+In the process of doing an assessment, we look at data about who lives in the borough and what their needs are and whether they can access the services we are offering.
 Wherever necessary we will talk to groups in the borough to identify their needs and consult with them to identify how the policy and so on might impact on them.

 The assessment is based on identifying any barriers that exist which could lead to some groups or people being treated differently than others and not getting the service from the council that they need.
-By carrying out EIAs Oadby and Wigston Borough Council is working to ensure our services are fair and accessible and to fulfil our public duties to:
+By carrying out EAs Oadby and Wigston Borough Council is working to ensure our services are fair and accessible and to fulfil our public duties to:

 • eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act;